keglostephane/alx-airbnb-database/database-adv-script/optimization_report.md

 ## Query performance analysis

-* Sorting rows using quicksort algorithm took 75.84 ms
+* Sorting rows using quicksort algorithm took 51.04 ms
-* the right join (payments.booking_id = bookings.booking_id) because we want to
+* the left join (payments.booking_id = bookings.booking_id) because we want to
-show users that book a property evenif they don't make a payment took 17.45 ms.
+show users that book a property even if they don't make a payment took 17.42 ms.

 Overall, this query performs well.
 We can improve its performance by finding a way to reduce the time it takes to sort the query results by `total_price`.